April 04, 2022

 Kansas City, Kan. — The University of Kansas Health System has again been recognized as an LGBTQ+ Healthcare Equality Leader from the Human Rights Campaign Foundation (HRC).
 The designation was awarded in the 15th anniversary edition of HRC’s Healthcare Equality Index (HEI), released Sunday, March 27.

-"It doesn't mean we're perfect – it means we've done an awful lot of work to become better," says Gigi Siers, RN, assistant director – professional engagement at the health system.
-"We're really switching our focus to recognize intersectionality and that not everyone fits in one box.
+"It doesn't mean we're perfect – it means we've done a great deal of work to become better," says Gigi Siers, RN, assistant director – professional engagement at the health system.
+"We're switching our focus to recognize intersectionality and that not everyone fits in one box.
 Whether it's physical disability, faith tradition, race or gender.
 So we're expanding our scope to supporting other groups, recognizing that that helps the LGBTQ+ community as well."

 This is the 5th year that the health system has been awarded this designation, receiving a maximum score of 100 points.
-The HEI evaluates healthcare facilities based on 5 criteria that concern LGBTQ-inclusive policies and practices:
+The HEI evaluates healthcare facilities based on 5 criteria supporting LGBTQ-inclusive policies and practices:

 - Nondiscrimination and staff training

 - Patient services and support

 A record 906 healthcare facilities actively participated in the HEI 2022 survey.
 Of those included in the HEI, 496 earned an LGBTQ+ Healthcare Equality Leader designation.